 Ravine Park is a large ninety-acre park that starts on the west end near the downtown and extends about one and one-half miles east.
-The western part of the park is a wooded area with a stream, Brady’s Branch, running through it.
+The western part of the park is a wooded area with a stream, called Brady’s Branch, running through it.
 It also contains a one-half mile nature trail with five pedestrian bridges.
 This western section of the park has many springs that keep the stream flowing constantly.
-The middle section is approximately 30 acres that contains a very large shelter, two small shelters, pool, community building, picnic tables, park benches and the Jackson Street trail that runs behind the large pavilion.
-Playground equipment includes bouncy animals, swings, climbers, slides, basketball goal, Frisbee golf and horseshoe pitching.
+The middle section is approximately 30 acres that contains a very large shelter, two small shelters, pool, picnic tables, park benches and the Jackson Street trail that runs behind the large pavilion.
+Playground equipment includes bouncy animals, swings, climbers, slides, basketball goal, a 9-hole frisbee golf course and horseshoe pitching.
 The eastern section of the park, Arms Woods, contains thirty-five acres of woods with trails.
-A new bridge was dedicated to former Mayor Butch Swift in 2016.
+A new bridge was dedicated to former Mayor Butch Swift in Arms Woods in 2016.
 This bridge can be found in the northwest section of the Arms Woods trail system.

 Portland Arch Nature Preserve

 Portland Arch Nature Preserve is a beautiful 436 acres with its sandstone gorge and meandering creek that follows the well-worn path of the preserve.
 Also found in large quantities are cliffs, forests, open prairies, spring-seep wetlands and savannas – all offering an abundance of plants, wildflowers and trees.